Posted 09.10.2020

 By Annabel Thomas

-The social dilemma revealed some of the ways social media companies keep us constantly engaged.
-Receiving constant updates and notifications is one way they keep you reaching for your device.
+Receiving constant updates and notifications is one way that social media platforms try to keep us constantly engaged and reaching for your device.
 While this can be occasionally informative, it is equally very distracting and not always relevant.
 Try and turn off as many notifications as you can to limit the constant need to check your phone.

 How many times have you been watching Netflix and had your phone in the other hand scrolling through Facebook or doing some online shopping?
 We are all guilty of it, however, multitasking on various devices is detrimental for our concentration and enjoyment.
 Try and be present in what you are doing and enjoy one activity at a time!